 This company makes blades with modern, edgy designs.
 Some of their products are made in Oregon, but most (especially cheaper blades) are made in China or Japan.

 Check out: CRKT M16 EDC folding pocket knife

 CRKT was founded in 1994 in Oregon.
 Their products are primarily made in China, though they have some USA-made knives.
 They have a great modern style with many folders and small neck knives.

 24. Cold Steel

 Check out: Cold Steel Tuff Lite

 For this low of a price, you won’t find a better quality.
 Their knives are reliable and well-designed.
-They also do a really good job of AUS-8 heat treating the blades.
+They also do an excellent job of AUS-8 heat-treating the blades.
 In addition to budget pocket knives, there are some higher-end knives as well.

 Check out: Gerber LMF II

-Not to be confused with the baby food brand, Gerber is a huge name in outdoor/survival gear which is owned by Fiskars of Finland.
-I personally don’t like their products much (mostly because it annoys me that Bear Grylls name is slapped on so many of them!).
+Not to be confused with the baby food brand, Gerber is a massive name in outdoor/survival gear owned by Fiskars of Finland.
+I don’t like their products much (mainly because it annoys me that Bear Grylls’s name is slapped on so many of them!).

 What’s your favorite pocket knife brand?
 Let us know in the comments!